lmBored/From_Tweets_to_Trends/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com/)

-This is a weird data challenge project, mainly about data preprocessing and data analysis (so data science stuff)
+This is a weird data challenge project, mainly about data preprocessing and data analysis (so data science stuff).
+Also use a sentiment analysis model.

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description` -->